IBM/event-notifications-destination-android-sdk/README.md

 >**Note**: Remember to keep custom DeviceId `unique` for each device.

+### Sending Delivery Status for notifications

+You can send notification status (SEEN/OPEN) back to Event Notifiation service, implement sendStatusEvent function to use this.

+Based on when notification was received by intercepting the notification, you can send back SEEN and when its opened you can send back OPEN.

+To use this function example is given below

+For status open - ENPush.getInstance().sendStatusEvent("en_nid", ENStatus.OPEN, listener);

+For status seen - ENPush.getInstance().sendStatusEvent("en_nid", ENStatus.SEEN, listener);

 ## Multidex support prior to Android 5.0
 Versions of the platform prior to Android 5.0 (API level 21) use the Dalvik runtime for executing app code.